nus-cs2103-AY2223S1/ip/docs/README.md

 Display tasks where the description matches given keywords.

 Format: `find KEYWORD`
-- Search is case-sensitive. e.g. `homework` will not match with `Homework`
+- Search is not case-sensitive. e.g. `homework` will still match with `Homework`
-- Partial keywords can be used as well. e.g. `work` will match with `homework`
+- Partial keywords cannot be used.

 Examples:
-- `find homework` returns a list of all tasks with description containing the keyword `homework`
+- `find Homework` returns a list of all tasks with description containing the keyword `homework`
-- `find NUS concert` returns a list of all tasks with description containing the keyword `NUS concert`

 Expected outcome:

 ```
-Here are the matching tasks in your list:
+Alright, Here's what pony found!
 1. ...
 2. ...
 ```